azeem110201/Debugging-techniques/README.md

 ### `npm test`

-Fix the testcase App.test.js to replicate the drag and drop feature
+Fix the testcase App.test.js to replicate the drag and drop feature.
+You can use any other library for testing